EdenWise/hjcrc/HJCSIC.md

 * Groups define as political left and right?
 * ~~The "Secret of Heaven"~~ leads them to push on civilization a dualistic system (primary/secondary, male/female, reap/sow...).
 * The rewards (inclusion) go to those who become desperate and react selfishly ~~(drol and dog)~~.
-* (though a number of the second group remain blasé/ignorant to this)
+* (though a number of the second group remain blasé/ignorant to this), IGNORANCE OF THE RIGHT

 ## Who I Am